SWC-OSG-Workshop/OSG-UserTraining-RMACC17/novice/DHTC/04-HTCondor-Submitting.md

     job.1151.0.output
     job.1152.0.output

-## A more advanced OSG Job
+## A More Advanced OSG Job

 For any script or job you want to run, you will usually want to do one or several of the following things: pass input parameters to a script, use input file, and produce an output file.
 Open the example script `short_with_input_output_transfer.sh` with `cat`:

     $ cat short_with_input_and_transfer.sh

-This is an shell script that is similar to the above example.
-The main difference is that it takes a text file as a command line argument argument, i.e. `$1`, and produces an output file, that is the copy of the input file, i.e. `cat $1 > output.txt`.
+This is a shell script that is similar to the above example.
+The main difference is that this script takes a text file as a command line argument argument, i.e. $1, and produces an output file that is the copy of the input file, i.e. cat $1 > output.txt.

     #!/bin/bash
     # short.sh: a short discovery job